misiak-wojciech/misiak-wojciech/README.md

 - ⚙️ Following **Clean Architecture** and **CQRS** patterns for maintainability and scalability
 - 🗃️ Confident in both SQL Server and MongoDB for flexible data persistence
 - 🧑‍💻 Frontend?
 No problem – I'm currently learning **React** to become fully full-stack
-- 🧼 I write testable, SOLID code, and believe in readable, minimalistic architecture
+- 🧼 I write testable, SOLID code, and believe in readable architecture

 ---